SimonRafferty/Td5-Diagnostic-App/README.md

 ## Installing the App

-The app isn't on the Google Play Store just yet - I'll upload it there in due course to make installing and updating it a one-tap affair.
+The app isn't on the Google Play Store yet - I'll upload it there in due course to make installing and updating it easy.
 In the meantime you can "side-load" it directly, which only takes a minute:

 1. On your Android phone or tablet, download [**Td5-Diagnostics-debug.apk**](Td5-Diagnostics-debug.apk) from this repository (open the link, then tap the download button on that page).
 2. Open it from your Downloads.
 Android will warn you it's from an "unknown source" - this is completely normal for any app installed outside the Play Store.
 3. Tap through to Settings on that prompt and allow "Install unknown apps" for your browser (or Files app), then go back and tap Install.
 4. Open Td5 Diagnostics, tap Connect, and choose "OBDII" from the list.

 Because this is a debug build it isn't signed for the Play Store, so that "unknown source" warning is expected and safe to accept.
-Once the Play Store version is live you'll be able to install it the usual way.
+Once the Play Store version is live, I'll link to it from here.
+Unfortunately it takes Google an age to verify & approve an app.

-## Running it in a Web Browser (no APK)
+## Running it in a Web Browser - Android or PC

-Besides the APK, the whole app is packaged as a single, self-contained web page - [**Td5-Diagnostic.html**](Td5-Diagnostic.html) - so it runs in any Chromium browser with Web Bluetooth (Chrome or Edge on Android or a PC).
+The whole app is packaged as a single, self-contained web page - [**Td5-Diagnostic.html**](Td5-Diagnostic.html) - so it runs in any Chromium browser with Web Bluetooth (Chrome or Edge on Android or a PC).
 Two ways to use it:

 - **Open it from a file.**  Download [Td5-Diagnostic.html](Td5-Diagnostic.html) onto your phone or PC and open it in Chrome.
-It's one file with nothing else to fetch, and a local `file://` page counts as a secure context, so Web Bluetooth works with no hosting at all.
-Tap Connect and choose "OBDII".
+Then you will have a completely local copy you can access without internet connectivity.
-- **Tap a hosted link.**  Enable GitHub Pages for this repository (Settings -> Pages -> Deploy from a branch -> `main`) and the same page is live at
+- **Tap a hosted link.**  Just click the link below (Chrome or Edge only) and the app will load in your browser.
+Obviously, you will need internet for this.
   **https://simonrafferty.github.io/Td5-Diagnostic-App/Td5-Diagnostic.html**.

 ### iPhone and iPad

 Apple's Safari does not support Web Bluetooth, so it will not connect there.
-Install the free **Bluefy** browser from the App Store and open the hosted link above in it (Bluefy loads a URL, so on iOS use the GitHub Pages option).
-For a proper native iOS app, the Capacitor project can also target iOS (`npx cap add ios`, built in Xcode on a Mac) since the Bluetooth plugin supports iOS as well - I may add that in due course.
+Install the free **Bluefy** browser from the App Store and open **https://simonrafferty.github.io/Td5-Diagnostic-App/Td5-Diagnostic.html**.

 ## What the App Does